padok-team/dojo-guestbook/README.md

    ```

 9. Check that the microservice responds to requests on
    `http://<handleGithub>.training.dojo.padok.school/proxy/3000/` (or http://localhost:3000 if developing locally).
-You should see the following UI:/
+You should see the following UI:

    ![Local guestbook no DB](./.assets/local-guestbook-no-db.png)